• Home

 Tips for building a strong creature team

-Based on the mechanics described in the Xeno Arena update, a few principles are worth keeping in mind as you build your roster.
+Based on how the Xeno Arena update works, a few strategies are worth considering as you build your roster.

 • Don't rush the Retroviral Pellet.
-Since it's the primary upgrade item and you start with only one, identify which creature you want to evolve first before using it.
+Since it's the primary upgrade item and you start with only one, decide which creature you want to evolve before using it.

 • Tier completion matters.
-You can't skip upgrade tiers, so plan your evolution path before spending resources.
+You can't skip upgrade tiers, so plan your evolution path before committing resources.

 • Team composition is three creatures.
-You select from your available pool before each fight, which means having more than three trained creatures gives you flexibility.
+You choose from your available pool before each fight, which means training more than three creatures gives you options.

 • The Anomaly is your best practice ground.
 Once the full system is unlocked, it's the easiest place to test your team against real opponents.